 (informative)

-Admission control
+TSPECs, Admission control (Not sure if this is the best title for this section)

 N.1 Example use of TSPEC for admission control

 Admission control, in general, depends on vendors’ implementations of schedulers, available channel capacity, link conditions, retransmission limits, and the scheduling requirements of a given TSPEC.
 However, for any given channel capacity, link conditions, and retransmission limits, some TSPEC constructions might be categorically rejected because a scheduler cannot create a meaningful schedule for hat TSPEC.
 There must, for example, be a minimum number of specified fields in the TSPEC in order for the admission control mechanism to create a valid TSPEC.
 Table N-1 (Admissible TSPECs) below lists the valid TSPEC parameters that must be present for all admission control algorithms to admit a TSPEC.
 This represents a set of necessary parameters in order for TSPEC to be admitted; it is not sufficient in and of itself to guarantee TSPEC admittance, which depends upon channel conditions and other factors.
 Such TSPECs are said to be admissible.
 In the table, S means specified, X means unspecified, and Opt means “optional.”